grnhse/greenhouse-api-docs/source/includes/harvest/_candidates.md

 }
 ```

 Create a new prospect.
 The difference between a prospect and a candidate is that a prospect can be on no jobs or many jobs.
 A prospect application cannot be added to a job stage.
 When a prospect is ready to be added to a job stage, they can be converted to a candidate in Greenhouse.
-Alternatively, you can add a candidate application to a prospect's profile by using the [Add Candidate Application] (#post-add-candidate-application) endpoint.
+Alternatively, you can add a candidate application to a prospect's profile by using the [Add Candidate Application] (#post-add-application-to-candidate-prospect ) endpoint.
 The organization must be able to create prospects to set this field.

 ### HTTP Request